MkhuseliNgetu/National-Government-Bulletin-Board/README.md

 5. Press CTRL+` on your keyboard at the same time on your keyboard, to compile the terminal.
 6. Wait for the terminal to load.
 7. Enter cd BackEnd to change the location the terminal needs to operate within.
+8. Enter npm install to add the needed libraries for the server to function.